m1gwings/summaries/naml/cheatsheet.md

        [0., 1., 2.]])
 ```

-> **Remark**: if, after applying the first rule, the two arrays differ in the size of an axis and neither of the two has value 1, then the **broadcasting fails**:
+> **Remark**: if, after applying the first rule, the two arrays differ in the size of an axis and neither of the two is 1, then the **broadcasting fails**:
 ```
 a = np.zeros((2, 3))
 b = np.arange(2)